 When you’re ready to talk about the size of the customer’s problem, you need tools to help you quantify exactly how much those problems are costing them.
 Perhaps your customer is wasting money on unnecessary labor costs, or maybe your customer’s product has a unique application in a market they haven’t explored yet.
 Whatever the business issue is, a value calculator can be an immensely helpful asset to help you illustrate the size of the customer’s problem in dollars and cents.

 3. Understand how and why your offering is the best solution.

 If you’ve followed the two steps above, you’ve done a great job of getting the customer to care about solving a business problem.
 The next step is to get customers to care about investing in your solution specifically.
-At this stage, an ROI or TCO calculator is often an ideal way to show how and why your solution is superior to any other avenue they might pursue (i.e. leaving the problem unattended, purchasing from a competitor, or creating a homegrown solution).
+At this stage, an ROI tool or TCO tool is often an ideal way to show how and why your solution is superior to any other avenue they might pursue (i.e., leaving the problem unattended, purchasing from a competitor, or creating a homegrown solution).

 As you go through this process, be sure to “qualify out” prospects that don’t seem to care.
 Too often sales and marketing teams waste time trying to collaborate with customers who just don’t care that much about solving their problems, or who are just shopping around with no intention of buying from you.
 Your true allies will be those who are invested enough to co-create solutions with you.